• Skip to primary navigation

 liquid in bowl

 To support my habit, I started making my own.
 I like my smoothies a little creamy, so I decided to use a nut milk base.
-Since shelf stable nut milks tend to have a chalky consistency and be filled with gums and stabilizers, I began making my own.
+Since shelf stable nut milks tend to have a chalky consistency, I began making my own.
 A sturdy blender (which we recently purchased and are loving) and a nylon nut milk bag make this a snap.
 I found that a combination of almonds and cashews make the creamiest milk with the minimum amount of nut pulp left over, since the cashews break down thoroughly.
-And don't jettison the nut pulp – you can use it to make delicious crackers and brownies, among other things.
+And don't jettison the nut pulp – you can use it to make delicious baked nut pulp brownies, among other things.

 kale

 To the nut milk base, I add fresh kale.
 (I prefer kale to spinach, which feels funny on my teeth.)
 You can throw the whole thing in, stems and all, but I find the smoothie to have a better texture and flavor if you strip the leaves off and discard the stems.
 If raw kale doesn't agree with you (and there is increasing evidence that lightly cooking your kale is a good thing), you can place the kale in a strainer, pour a few cups of boiling water over it, then rinse it with cool water and squeeze the kale dry.
-This method officially wins this the title of "most labor-intensive smoothie, ever," but it also helps to break down the kale a bit so your body does less of the work, and it keeps the kale a vibrant green longer.
+This method officially wins this the title of "most labor-intensive smoothie, ever," but it also helps to break down the kale a bit, and it keeps the kale a vibrant green longer.

 As for the fruit, my favorite combination is equal parts frozen pears and red crimson grapes.
 These keep the smoothie looking bright green, while adding sweetness and a bit of tang from the grapes.
 Grapes are having a late season here in California, and I've been buying up huge bunches, stripping them from their stems, and freezing them in quart-sized yogurt containers for weeks of smoothies.
 I'm not sure what I'll do when the grapes finally disappear from our co-op...which is why I have about 20 pounds in the freezer at the moment.